French Gothic architecture: Primary or Early Gothic

 The builders then constructed the nave of the church, also using rib vaults.
 It was constructed in four levels; the arcades on the ground floor whose two rows of columns received the ribs of the ceiling vaults; the tribune above it, a gallery which concealed the massive contreforts or buttresses which pressed against the walls; the triforium, another, narrower gallery; and, just below the ceiling, the claire-voie or clerestorey, where the windows were located.
 The resulting greater height and light differed dramatically from the heaviness of Romanesque architecture.
 On the facade of the church, Suger introduced another innovation; he used columns in the form of statues of saints to decorate the portal of the church, adding a new element of verticality to the facade.
 This idea too was soon copied in new cathedrals.
 Ninety years later, the upper parts of the choir and the whole nave had to be renewed because of signs of decay; the new upper choir (on the arcades of the Primary Gothic) was built with a triforium with windows.
 This was the onset of Rayonnant style (see below).

 The first cathedral constructed in the new style was Sens Cathedral, begun between 1135 and 1140 and consecrated in 1160.
 It featured a Gothic choir, and six-part rib vaults over the nave and collateral aisles, alternating pillars and doubled columns to support the vaults, and flying buttresses.
-But note, much of the ambulatory is still Romanesque, and all adjacent chapels are younger.
+But note, much of the ambulatory is still Romanesque, and all adjacent chapels are more recent.
 One of the builders believed to have worked on that Cathedral, William of Sens, later traveled to England and became the architect who reconstructed the choir of Canterbury Cathedral in the Gothic style.
 Sens Cathedral was soon followed by Senlis Cathedral (begun 1160), and the most prominent of all, Notre-Dame Cathedral in Paris (begun 1160).
 Their builders abandoned the traditional plans and introduced the new Gothic elements.
 The builders of Notre Dame went further by introducing the flying buttress, heavy columns of support outside the walls connected by arches to the walls, which received and counterbalanced the thrust from the rib vaults of the roof.
 This allowed the builders to construct higher walls and larger windows.